Drill (animal)

-The drill (Mandrillus leucophaeus) is a primate of the family Cercopithecidae (Old World monkeys), related to baboons and even more closely to mandrills.
+The drill (Mandrillus leucophaeus) is a primate of the family Cercopithecidae (Old World monkeys), related to baboons and even more closely to the mandrill.

 Description

 The drill is a short-tailed monkey up to 70 cm long, similar in appearance to the mandrill, but lacks the bright blue and red on the face of that species.
 It has high sexual dimorphism in weight, with males weighing up to 20 kg and females up to 12.5 kg.

 The body is overall a dark grey-brown.
 Mature males have a pink lower lip and white chin on a dark grey to black face with raised grooves on the nose.
 The rump is pink, mauve and blue.
 Female drills lack the pink chin.

 Taxonomy

 Two subspecies of drill are accepted by some authorities, but are not considered distinct by others: